 If you’re interested in knowing a bit more about that product and its substitute, you can read the article linked above.
 In it, I proclaimed that the TMS Mass Loaded Vinyl (see on Amazon) was the best MLV on the market.
 I stand by that choice – even though it is a bit pricey, it makes up for it in effectiveness.

-Step-By-Step Guide to Soundproofing a Fence With Mlv
+A Step-By-Step Guide to Soundproofing a Fence With MLV

 Now, I already wrote about the installation process in my article dedicated to MLV.
 I even have several other articles in which I explained how it can be attached to

 So, let’s see what makes the application different when we’re soundproofing a yard fence.